Candidate48/junit4Wiki/Rules.md

  - For more on this feature, see http://www.threeriversinstitute.org/blog/?p=155

 ### Example ###
-For an example of a rule uasage, there follows a test using the TemporaryFolder and ExpectedException rules:
+For an example of a rule usage, there follows a test using the TemporaryFolder and ExpectedException rules:

 		public class DigitalAssetManagerTest {